Trump imposes new U.S. sanctions on Iran's supreme leader, other top officials

 “Anybody who conducts significant transactions with these sanctioned individuals may be exposed to sanctions themselves,” the White House said.

 Some policy analysts say that earlier sanctions issued under Trump’s “maximum pressure” campaign are why Iran has felt compelled to adopt more aggressive tactics as its economy feels the crunch.
-The Trump administration wants to force Tehran to open talks on its nuclear and missile programmes and its activities in the region.
+The Trump administration wants to force Tehran to open talks on its nuclear and missile programmes and its activities in the region, saying the 2015 deal did not go far enough.

-Tensions between the United States and Iran have grown since May when Washington ordered all countries to halt imports of Iranian oil.
+Tensions worsened in May when Washington ordered all countries to halt imports of Iranian oil.
 Iran says it will not be forced to the negotiating table.

-“We call on the regime to abandon its nuclear ambitions, change its destructive behaviour, respect the rights of its people, and return in good faith to the negotiating table,” Trump said in a statement issued along with the text of the executive order.
+“We call on the regime to abandon its nuclear ambitions, change its destructive behaviour, respect the rights of its people, and return in good faith to the negotiating table,” Trump said in a statement.

-Iranian authorities contacted by Reuters were not immediately available to comment on Trump’s announcement.

-Iran’s hardline semi-official Tasnim and Fars news agencies said the sanctions imposed on Tehran were based on “fabricated excuses.”
+Iran denies seeking nuclear weapons and refers to a religious decree issued in the early 2000s by Khamenei that bans the development or use of nuclear weapons.

 Sanctions were also imposed on eight senior commanders of Navy, Aerospace, and Ground Forces of the Islamic Revolutionary Guards Corps (IRGC), the U.S. Treasury Department said.